 In the case of the MetroWest Regional Collaborative, the subregion is independently staffed and provides subregional services under an agreement with MAPC and the communities.

-MAPC pays 25% of the director's salary.
+MAPC pays 25 percent of the director's salary.

-FFY 2013 Activities and Expected Work Products: Preparation of monthly meeting agendas for transportation topics at subregional meetings, coordination with transportation agencies, reviews of transportation studies in sub-regions, support for subregional and corridor advisory committee meetings, and assistance in setting subregional transportation priorities.
-This project supports community involvement in the development of transportation planning documents.
+FFY 2013 Activities and Expected Work Products: Preparation of monthly meeting agendas for transportation topics at subregional meetings, coordination with transportation agencies, reviews of transportation studies in subregions, support for subregional and corridor advisory committee meetings, and assistance in setting subregional transportation priorities.
+This project supports community involvement in the development of transportation-planning documents.

-SUBREGIONAL SUPPORT ACTIVITIES (CONT.)
+SUBREGIONAL SUPPORT ACTIVITIES [CONT.]

+FUNDING G RECIPIE NT(S) FUNDING SOURCE(S 5)

-FUNDING FUNDING RECIPIENT(S) FUNDING SOURCE(S) CTPS MAPC MassDOT FFY13 Total Budget PL MPO §5303 SPR MassDOT MassDOT \$5303 МВТА Other
+CTPS MAPC MassDOT FFY13 Total Budget PL MPO \$5303 SPR MassDOT MassDOT §5303 MBTA Other

+\$157,010 \$157,010 \$109,010 \$48,000